• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients to make baked ziti on a countertop
+overhead view of ingredients to make baked ziti with text labels

 Ingredients in Baked Ziti: Onion, garlic, carrot, celery, sausage, tomato paste, salt, pepper, Italian seasoning, pasta, tomato basil sauce, cream cheese (OR ricotta), mozzarella & parmesan.